"Deji" Meets Girl: Anime

 The original story is credited to Naminoue Seinendan and produced by Japanese studio Liden Films, with direction and character design by Ushio Tazawa and series composition and original character design by Akane Malbeni; Kaori Akatsu and Norifumi Okuno designed the props, with music by Hiroshi Nakamura, sound direction by Ryousuke Naya, sound work credited to Studio Mouse, editing by Satomi Yamada, backgrounds supervised by Miu Miyamoto, colour design by Kunio Tsujita, compositing supervised by Mitsuyoshi Yamamoto and CG directed by Yoshimasa Yamazaki.
 The series aired from October 2 to December 18, 2021, on the Super Animeism block on MBS, TBS and other channels.
 Aoi Kubo performed the series's theme song "Otogibanashi no Yо̄ na Kiseki".

 The series had its international premiere on August 25, 2021, at the 25th Fantasia International Film Festival in Montreal as a closing-day screening.

 In North America, GKIDS will screen the series in theaters in 2022.

 Episode list

 Release

-The animated series has been licensed for North America by GKIDS and for the United Kingdom and the Republic of Ireland by Anime Limited.
-It was released in cinemas in North America as part of event screenings of the unrelated feature film Fortune Favours Lady Nikuko and in the United Kingdom and the Republic of Ireland the same way on August 10, 2022.
+The animated series has been licensed for North America by GKIDS and for the United Kingdom and Ireland by Anime Limited.
+It was released in cinemas in North America as part of event screenings of the unrelated feature film Fortune Favours Lady Nikuko and in the United Kingdom and Ireland the same way on August 10, 2022.